ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 ## Usage

 1. Log into you OpenShft cluster and create a project called 'mq-demo'.
-2. Apply the YAML files by adding them to your cluster through the OpenShift UI or use the commandline e.g.
+2. Apply the YAML files, in the following order, by adding them to your cluster through the OpenShift UI or use the commandline e.g.

 ```
 oc apply -f qmdemo-mqsc-config-map.yaml